magnars/catenate/README.md

 new wrapping.
 Not cool.

-This of course depends on how your machines are set up, and how you do your rolling restarts, but trust me - it's been a major problem with some other (to be unnamed) concatenation packages on the JVM.
+This of course depends on how your machines are set up, and how you do your rolling restarts, but it's a source of bugs that are hard to track down.

 #### Do I have to have "/catenate/" in front of the URLs in production?